jneslen/amuse-vue-js-challenge/README.md

 ## Requirements
 - Please fork the repository into your own GitHub account
-- Build a VueJS app on the feature branch
+- Build a VueJS app on a feature branch
   - The app should have:
     - Category page with product cards with basic product details such as image, name, brand, price
     - Category filter
   - Nice to have
     - Implement a simple age gate modal to confirm that the customer is over 21 years of age
-- Request review from `kenndavila-amuse` and `brandonalmeda` Github users on the finished work
+- Request review from `kenndavila-amuse` and Github users on the finished work

 ## Notes
 - A sample JSON API response payload is available in this repo for your reference.